Skip to content

 4. Anti-patterns to avoid

-6. Explicit composition with PDS, ACS, ESF, and CRI — the six-way failure attribution dictionary the five-spec catalog enables
+6. Explicit composition with PDS, ACS, ESF, CRI, and DCS: the ten-way failure attribution dictionary the nine-spec catalog enables

-If your team is independently converging on this pattern (as Microsoft, OPA, Cedar, SPIFFE, Permit.io and others already have), AGS gives you a vocabulary, a checklist, and a published artifact you can hand to your regulators / auditors / customers.
+If your team is independently converging on this pattern (as Microsoft, Anthropic, MuleSoft, UiPath, OPA, Cedar, SPIFFE, Permit.io and others already have), AGS gives you a vocabulary, a checklist, and a published artifact you can hand to your regulators / auditors / customers.

 What good looks like (target SLAs)